 Looking Ahead — What to Expect in March

-As we head into March, I expect activity to pick up further as the spring market begins.
-We'll likely see more listings come on as sellers who held off in January and February make their move.
+Heading into March, expect activity to pick up further as the spring market begins.
+More listings should come on as sellers who held off in January and February make their move.
 The big question is whether buyer demand keeps pace with that new supply.

 Economic uncertainty — including tariff concerns and global trade tensions — continues to weigh on confidence.
 Many households are in a wait-and-see mode, which is understandable.
 But for those with the financial position to act, the current conditions offer real opportunity.

-I'll be back next month with the March numbers.
+The March numbers will be posted here next month.
 In the meantime, if you have questions about what's happening in your specific neighbourhood or want to understand what these numbers mean for your situation, don't hesitate to reach out.

 Have Questions About the Market?